sigcsets/sigcse2016/authors/panels.md

 description will be required to register for the conference and to participate in the session.

-{% section How Should The Proposal Be Formatted? %}
+## How Should The Proposal Be Formatted?

 The proposal is limited to {{site.data.cfp.details[plural].limits}} that conform to the [SIGCSE
 {{site.data.main.year}} Format Instructions](format.html) with the following modifications